ableinc/polysecrets/README.md

                           secret generation
   -m, --mixcase BOOLEAN   Decide whether or not to mix the case of
-                          alphacharacters in secret string --version               Show the version and exit.
+                          alphacharacters in secret string -p, --persist           Never get the same secret twice with persistence from MongoDB --version               Show the version and exit.
   --help                  Show this message and exit.